 Continuously qualify

-You can continue with your guidance even if leads become unqualified.
+You can (and should) continue to provide guidance, even if leads become unqualified.

-So, you help them find an affordable alternative.
-The business grows, and a few years later, they return to purchase your product.
+Help them find an affordable alternative.
+How is this a win for you?
+If their business grows, they might return a few years later to purchase your solution.

 Close the deal